wivsonmachado/Duplicated-File-Explorer/README.md

 Move the runnable jar to /opt directory

-create a file on /usr/bin named *repeated-file-explorer* as content below:
+create a file on /usr/bin named *duplicated-file-explorer* as content below:

 ```script
 #!/bin/sh